A very interesting fact to consider:

 Resolutions rely on will power, and will power is usually more effective at the beginning of change, which is more of a marathon than a sprint.

 Instead: setting goals, creating an action plan, neutralizing the fear and resulting negativity that often accompany change, getting support, and setting up structures like tracking your progress will help you go the distance.

-A respected and effective method for setting goals and tracking your progress is the S.M.A.R.T. model.
-Set goals that are:
+A respected and effective method for setting goals and tracking your progress is the S.M.A.R.T. model by setting goals that are:

-When setting goals: focus on what you do want rather than what you don’t want.
+When setting your goals: focus on what you do want rather than what you don’t want.

 For example: rather than "I’m going to stop spending all my time applying for jobs online," get as clear as you can on what you want.
 Depending on what you want, this might be "I’m going to spend four days a week updating my skills, developing my personal brand online, and networking; and one day applying for jobs."

 Then, begin to answer the following questions, taking time to contemplate your career satisfaction, your job search, and also your level of satisfaction with the different areas of your personal life: your health, your relationships, finances, personal and spiritual growth, fun and recreation, etc. They are all connected.
 Write the answers as they come to you.
 Grammar and spelling don’t count!

 What did you accomplish?
 Think about when you were proud of yourself, when you made a change, did something well, had a positive impact on someone else’s life, or solved a problem.

 Remember when you disappointed yourself, or were disappointed by others; when your expectations weren’t met, when you met rejection, when your dreams weren’t fulfilled.

 Or perhaps there are dreams you had for yourself earlier in life that weren’t fulfilled.
 What are you regretting?